Q1 is done.

 Catherine Pao, growth product manager at Blue Apron, was Fab’s Marketing Manager throughout this turbulent retail rollercoaster.

 Quibb – a content platform for inside-baseball industry stories – recently chatted with Catherine in a three part series about what she learned at Fab.
-You can also listen to the entire conversation on the What I Know Best podcast.

 “At Fab, we were so focused on acquisition.
 There was such a high valuation on that.